rohit-shrivastava-in/ccep-mach-microservice-exercise/README.md

 ## 📌 Notes

 - This service currently uses **in-memory storage** to keep health goals.
-- All data will be lost when the server restar
+- All data will be lost when the server restarts